ECER

 The required book for this class is Kimberly Kay Hoang’s Dealing in Desire (University of California Press, 2015).
 It is available electronically through the university library catalog.
 You will read this book at your own pace, aiming to complete it in time for assignment 3.

-Other required and supplementary readings will be available for download.
+Unless available through the university library catalog, other required and supplementary readings will be available for download.

 Academic Integrity